P-aLu/certsync/README.md

 This attack needs:
 - A configured Entreprise CA on an ADCS server in the domain,
 - PKINIT working,
-- An domain account which is local administrator on the ADCS server, or an export of the CA certificate and private key.
+- For `golden` method: An domain account which is local administrator on the ADCS server, or an export of the CA certificate and private key.
+- For `esc1` method: A template with `ENROLEE_SUPPLIES_SUBJECT` flag that can be requested.

 ## Limitations

-Since we cannot PKINIT for users that are revoked, we cannot dump thier hashes.
+Since we cannot PKINIT for users that are revoked, we cannot dump their hashes.

 ## OPSEC